 - Applying to the skin.

-Surveys show that most people prefer to use aromatherapy candles at home, or apply natural skin care products containing essential oils to their skin, or add them to their bath water.
+Porch shows that most people prefer to use aromatherapy candles at home, apply natural skincare products containing essential oils to their skin, or add them to their bathwater.

 What types of plants produce these essential oils?